Blue Murder (miniseries): Episode one

 After a botched attempt at a payroll robbery, career criminal Arthur "Neddy" Smith (Tony Martin) is arrested by the NSW Police.
 He is brutally interrogated by Detective Sergeant Roger Rogerson (Richard Roxburgh), who attempts to coerce a confession.
 Smith keeps silent and is eventually released, on the understanding that he will henceforth be operating under the paid protection of Rogerson and his colleagues.

 Smith initially works as a bodyguard for a prominent heroin dealer, but soon establishes his own drug business.
 One of Smith's underlings, Warren Lanfranchi (Alex Dimitriades), rips off a dealer who is connected with Rogerson; the police launch a manhunt for Lanfranchi, who goes into hiding.
 Lanfranchi begs Smith to smooth things over with Rogerson.
 But Rogerson and his colleagues tell Smith that Lanfranchi's actions won't be tolerated, referencing the fact that Lanfranchi pulled a gun on a policeman during a traffic stop (Although no round was discharged) before the robbery.
 Rogerson instructs Smith to bring Lanfranchi to a public meeting.
 Smith convinces Lanfranchi by assuring him he will face nothing worse than a verbal reprimand.
 Lanfranchi, however, tells his girlfriend, Sallie-Anne Huckstepp (Loene Carmen) that he fears a worse fate awaits him.
 Smith delivers an unarmed Lanfranchi to Rogerson, who shoots Lanfranchi dead.

 At the subsequent inquest, Rogerson claims that Lanfranchi had pulled a gun, which would make the killing self-defense.
-However, Huckstepp complicates the matter by appearing on television to voice her suspicion that Lanfranchi was murdered.
+However, Huckstepp complicates the matter by appearing on television to voice her suspicion that Lanfranchi’s shooting was premeditated.
 To redress the accusation, Rogerson convinces Smith to testify that he had not disarmed Lanfranchi before the meeting.
 Smith reluctantly does so, and Rogerson is cleared of suspicion.
 In gratitude, Rogerson and his colleagues award Smith a "green light", permitting him to commit crimes in Sydney with full police protection and, at times, assistance.
 This arrangement also requires that Smith occasionally act as a hit-man for Rogerson and his colleagues.